vue-icons/vue-icons/README.md

 ### Demo

-The demo is a [Create React App](https://create-react-app.dev/) boilerplate with `vue3-icons` added as a dependency for easy testing.
+The demo is a vue3 boilerplate with `vue3-icons` added as a dependency for easy testing.

 ```bash
 cd packages/vue3-icons